otuncer/discmgmnt/README.txt

-CS552 - Operating Systems
-DISCOS Assignment

-/** TEAM MEMBERS **/
-Ozan Tuncer, otuncer@bu.edu
-Onur Sahin, sahin@bu.edu

 /** Overview **/
-In our ramdisk file system, we chose to follow the Linux kernel implementation approach.
-The details of the ioctl calls are hidden from the user by the wrapper functions listed under file_operations_wrappers.h.
+In our ramdisk file system, the details of the ioctl calls are hidden from the user by the wrapper functions listed under file_operations_wrappers.h.
 The file system can be utilized by including this header file and kernel_src/constants.h, which defines the ramdisk constants.
 The user-level program can than directly issue the rd_creat, rd_open etc. functions as listed in the assignment.

 /** HOW TO BUILD **/
 The ramdisk kernel module can be built by issuing "make".
 The Makefile automatically inserts the kernel module into the system and removes it back after issuing a "make clean" command.
 The kernel level source files are located under the kernel_src directory.